OSGConnect/connectbook/FsurfRemote/Introduction.md

 ## Prerequisites
 In order to use the fsurf utility, you'll need a few things:

-* A computer with Freesurfer installed (for anonymizing scans)
+* A computer with FreeSurfer installed (for anonymizing scans)
 * A computer with python 2.6+ (this can be the same as the computer above) - Most linux/unix systems released in the last several years already support this and Mac OS X versions released after 2012 also provide this
 * A ethernet or fast wireless connection if you are processing multiple scans at once